GoshKolotyan/Perovskyte-Crystal/README.md

 ---

 ## **Research Context**
-This project is part of a **scientific research paper** aimed at understanding and predicting the energy gaps of perovskite crystals using **machine learning techniques**.
+This project integrates **DFT results and experimental data** to improve the accuracy of perovskite crystal energy gap predictions.
+By combining theoretical calculations with empirical measurements, the models aim to generalize better across different material compositions.

+This research contributes to the advancement of **perovskite-based materials** for applications in **solar cells, semiconductors, and optoelectronic devices**.

-For further details, please refer to the accompanying **research paper**.
+For further details, please refer to the **research paper**.